Your cart

 • shallow breathing

-• constant muscle tension
+• ongoing muscle tension

 • reduced sexual excitability